LoaderB0T/ng-dynamic-mf/README.md

 (Mind that the `url`s must be absolute, not relative and end with a slash).

-You also need to provide a `environment.json` file in the `src/environments` folder of the host/shell application.
+You also need to provide an `environment.json` file in the `src/environments` folder of the host/shell application.
 Example of `environment.json`s:

 ```json